shelovestechy/identity-lab/Entra-lab/06-application-access-model-crm.md

 Depending on what the owner group grants, he might be able to see more data, change settings or affect other users.

-That would increase both security and data protection risk.
+That would increase security, governance and data protection risk.

+The problem would not be Hannu as a person.

+The problem would be that the access model allowed the wrong level of access for his role.

 ## Review logic